 Visiting Pune India for six months was a deeply transformative time.
 I played music in many different situations, including Dance Therapy Intensives, Active Meditations, Art and Music Workshops and Gurdjieff Sacred Movements.
 I sang in front of thousands of people for evening meditations, participated in classes, workshops and trainings including a Zen Theatre Intensive, became a Reiki Master and danced and moved my body more than I ever had in my life.

-BYRON BAY: Since 1997 I have lived, studied and worked in Northern NSW, Australia, a veritable melting pot of artists and healers who combine and intertwine skills and energies.
-I ran “Dynamic Meditation”, an early morning active meditation, daily for a year in the Byron Bay Community Centre, as well as One Day Meditation Workshops, and played live music for mediation events.
-Whilst undertaking courses in Music and Drama, I slowly gained more courage and experience as a performer and by the turn of the century I had played hundreds of solo gigs, collaborated with many different musicians and artists, become a Musical Director and was performing with a touring band.
+BYRON BAY: Since 1997 Vasudha has lived, studied and worked in Northern NSW, Australia, a veritable melting pot of artists and healers who combine and intertwine skills and energies.
+She facilitated “Dynamic Meditation”, an early morning active meditation, daily for a year in the Byron Bay Community Centre, as well as One Day Meditation Workshops, and played live music for mediation events.
+Whilst undertaking courses in Music and Drama she slowly gained more courage and experience as a performer and by the turn of the century had played hundreds of solo gigs, collaborated with many different musicians and artists, become a Musical Director and was performing with a touring band.

-POETRY: After being a feature poet at many poetry events and various festivals in Australia and the UK, I published and launched my first book of selected poems “you near verse”.
-From 2014 I hosted Poetry at the Paradiso in Byron Bay and continue to delve into the wonderful world of writing, performing and listening to poetry. www.thepoetryofmusic.com
+POETRY: After being a feature poet at many poetry events and various festivals in Australia and the UK, Vasudha published and launched her first book of selected poems “you near verse”.
+She hosted Poetry at the Paradiso in Byron Bay for two years until its demise following the death of fellow poet David Allen.
+While still a lover of the spoken word, she is increasingly interested in exploring the potential of sound and the non verbal.

-YOGA: While growing up in rural Victoria in the seventies and eighties, my mother developed an interest in yoga and alternative medicine and would take me with her to yoga classes and weekend retreats.
-At eighteen I began attending classes myself in Melbourne and continued to develop my own practice amidst exposure to many great yoga teachers from around the world.
-In January 2016 I completed Nada Yoga Teacher Training (Yoga Alliance 200 hours) in Rishikesh, India.
-I currently teach Heart Sound Yoga, a mix of hatha and nada yoga, at Living Yoga Sanga and home studio.
+YOGA: While growing up in rural Victoria in the seventies and eighties, Vasudha’s mother developed an interest in yoga and alternative medicine and took her young daughter to yoga classes and weekend retreats.
+At eighteen Vasudha began attending classes in Melbourne and continued to develop her own practice amidst exposure to many great yoga teachers from around the world.
+In January 2016 she completed Nada Yoga Teacher Training (Yoga Alliance 200 hours) in Rishikesh, India and continues to study, practise and teach this ancient healing art.

 OM: Music and meditation are always at the centre of what I do.
 It is with great respect and immense gratitude that I walk this path of Nada Yoga and Sound Healing.